 You must make sure you are paid a salary in order to contribute to the Solo 401(k)

 If you’ve elected S-Corp taxation for your business, you’re on your way to eligibility to use a Solo 401(k) to save for your retirement.
 First, you have to pay yourself a reasonable salary.
 Consult a local CPA or employment attorney to determine a reasonable salary in your market.
-From the salary, you can defer up to $19,500 for 2020 in employee salary deferrals.
+From the salary, you can defer up to the annual limit in employee salary deferrals.
 Employee salary deferrals are included as a payroll expense for the corporation.
 Additionally, the corporation can make an employer contribution to the Solo 401(k).
 The amount of the employer contribution is up to 25% of the employee’s salary, i.e. W-2 wages.
 The employer contribution is an expense to the corporation and gets reported on the corporation’s 1120-S tax return for the year in which the employer contribution is made.

 What if I don't want to pay myself a salary or pay any payroll taxes?